Protect habitat by removing agressive, nonnative plants!

 Our water, wildlife, and economy are threatened by invasive species.
-Travelers from faraway lands without predators here in Oregon, they spread quickly.
+Plants without predators here in Oregon quickly spread and cover huge areas.
 Native plants and animals are pushed out, and entire ecosystems and agricultural areas can be seriously degraded or destroyed.

 When invasive plant species spread, they often create monocultures, areas without biodiversity dominated by a single species.
 Monocultures of species such as English ivy and yellow starthistle are poor habitat for wildlife, and they can decimate rangeland used for domestic animals like cattle.
 Invasive plant species also reduce water quality because their roots do not trap and filter water as well as diverse native plants.